JesperLH/Multisubject-Archetypal-Analysis/README.md

 Demonstrators:
+* demoMSAA,demoMSAA_T
-demoMSAA,demoMSAA_T:    Demostrates the algorithms and their optional parameters.
+	- Demostrates the algorithms and their optional parameters.
+* demoVisualizeAA
-demoVisualizeAA:        Demostrates how to visualize the found archetypes (REQUIRES VISUALIZATION TOOLBOX).
+	- Demostrates how to visualize the found archetypes (REQUIRES VISUALIZATION TOOLBOX).